-Preheat the oven to 375 degrees F and line a baking sheet with parchment paper.
+Preheat the oven to 375 degrees F. Line a baking sheet with parchment.

-In a medium bowl, whisk together the flour, 2 tablespoons sugar, the baking powder and 1/2 teaspoon salt.
-Add the butter and work into the flour, using your fingers or a pastry cutter, until the butter pieces are the size of small peas.
+Whisk together the flour, 2 tablespoons of the sugar, the baking powder and 1/2 teaspoon salt in a medium bowl.
+Add the butter and work it into the flour, using your fingers or a pastry cutter, until the butter pieces are the size of small peas.

-In a small bowl, whisk together 1/3 cup cream with the egg and 1/3 cup water.
-Add to the dry mixture and stir with a wooden spoon until a stiff batter is formed.
+Whisk together 1/3 cup of the cream with the egg and 1/3 cup water in a small bowl.
+Add to the dry mixture and stir with a wooden spoon until a stiff batter forms.
 Drop 6 mounds onto the prepared baking sheet, leaving about 2 inches between each biscuit.
 Brush with a bit of cream and sprinkle with sugar.
 Bake until golden brown, about 25 minutes.
 Cool on the baking sheet.

 While the biscuits bake and cool, combine the honey with 1/3 cup water and a pinch of salt in a small saucepot.
 Gently simmer, stirring, over medium heat until the honey is dissolved and the mixture is slightly thickened, about 5 minutes.
-Cool, and then toss in a bowl with the strawberries and torn mint.
-Set aside for at least 30 minutes to allow the strawberries to release their juices.
+Cool, and then toss in a medium bowl with the strawberries and mint.
+If time allows, set aside for at least 30 minutes to allow the strawberries to release their juices.

-To assemble, whip the remaining 1 cup cream with 1 tablespoon sugar to soft peaks.
+To assemble, whip the remaining 1 cup cream with the remaining 1 tablespoon sugar to soft peaks in a medium bowl.
 Split each biscuit and place the bottom half on a plate.
 Top evenly with the berries and accumulated juices and then the whipped cream.
-Place the top of the biscuit on the shortcake and garnish with the fresh mint.
+Place the top of the biscuit on the shortcake and garnish with fresh mint.